Last Updated on March 14, 2020

 The Arbroath Smokie:

 What is a Smokie?
 I had a vague idea before I arrived in Arbroath and of course, I had already tasted Arbroath Smokies – though I suspect I’ve got them confused with kippers in the past and turned them down when offered for breakfast – something I won’t be doing again.
-I was lucky enough to be invited along to meet a second generation Smokie Maker at Arbroath Harbour to learn more…
+I was lucky enough to be invited along to meet a second-generation Smokie Maker at Arbroath Harbour to learn more…

-I went to meet Stuart, one of Arbroath’s Smokie producers, to learn how this delicacy is created and what makes it special.
+I went to meet Stuart, one of Arbroath’s Smokie producers, to learn how the delicacy is created and what makes it special.
 His tiny shop in Arbroath sells freshly smoked Smokies, which you can buy and take away to eat at the harbour, along with a whole selection of fresh and smoked Scottish fish.
 He runs a mail order service too, so you can order online if you are now craving a Smokie for supper.

 He does produce a range of other smoked fish too – from traditional smoked haddock through to hot smoked salmon.
 But, it is the Smokie he, like his colleagues in Arbroath, is famous for.